 A strategy for looking forward

 What if you could predict which S&P 500 stocks would grow their dividends over the next 12 months?
-If you could, this hypothetical portfolio would outpace the S&P 500 in 18 of the 22 years analyzed by an average of 5.5 percentage points per year.
-(See chart below and to the right.)
+If you could, this hypothetical portfolio would outpace the S&P 500 in 17 of the 23 years analyzed by an average of 3.17 percentage points per year (see chart below and on the right.)